LackOfMorals/lackofmorals.github.io/_posts/2024-10-16-token-query-api-the-code.md

 tags: Neo4j PM DevEx QueryAPI SSO Token
 ---

-# Dipping into the code from the trinity of SSO, Neo4j and a web application
+# Commentary on the web application code used in SSO post

 As a follow on from my previous blog post, the trinity of SSO, Neo4j and a web application, this entry will look at the code used for the web application to see how it all fits together